 - Casa Cappuccino – in the heart of downtown and a short walk from Kempenfelt Bay, Casa Cappuccino is a relaxed and relaxing environment of creams and browns to match the large selection of coffees available.
 Add in specialist tea choices, a raft of desserts such as biscotti, muffins, cakes and tarts, along with occasional live music, open mic nights and a waterfront view, and Casa Cappuccino is the perfect spot for a lazy, friendly afternoon.

 - Chillz Lounge and Swirleez – a dedicated ‘dessert lounge’, Chillz boasts a sleek, ultra-hip interior and offers upscale desserts, drinks and hors d’ oeuvres making it perfect for a good date night or post-cinema stop-off when you don’t want the evening to end just yet.

 - Chavo Crepes – if crepes are your thing, Chavo on Dunlop Street East is the place to go.
 Compact and frequently busy, its menu offers everything from breakfast specialities such as ham and eggs to an impressive array of sweet and savoury offerings.

-- Bohemia Café – not far from the lakeshore, Bohemia delivers food which has modern twists on old fashioned recipes, and delivers them very well indeed.
-The restaurant is smart and funky, while the menu offers breakfasts, brunches, Paninis and wraps, as well as desserts and a large selection of hot and cold drinks, all to be enjoyed in a casual, very relaxing atmosphere.
+- Bohemia Café – not far from the lakeshore, Bohemia delivers food with modern twists on old-fashioned recipes and delivers them very well indeed.
+The restaurant is smart and funky, while the menu offers breakfasts, brunches, Paninis and wraps, desserts and a large selection of hot and cold drinks, all to be enjoyed in a casual, very relaxing atmosphere.